bmx666/android-appcachecleaner/README.md

 ## Description

-Since Android 6 (Marshmallow) it is no longer possible to clear cache of all apps at same time and Google has moved this permission to system apps only.
-There is only one possible way left - open manually info about application and find specific "Storage" menu and then press "Clean cache" button.
+Since the release of Android 6 (Marshmallow), the option to clear the cache of all apps at once has been restricted by Google to system apps only.
+This means that users no longer have the convenience of clearing the cache of all their apps simultaneously.
+To clear the cache of individual apps, one must manually navigate to each app's "App Info" screen, locate the "Storage" menu, and then select the "Clean cache" button.

-**Cache Cleaner** app can request all installed user and system apps and it replaces all manual actions related to clean cache using Accessibility service.
+To simplify this process and save time, **Cache Cleaner** requests a list of installed apps on your device and utilizes the Accessibility service to replace the manual steps involved in clearing the cache.
+This allows for a more convenient and automated process of cache cleaning.

+**Cache Cleaner** provides the added benefit of customizable app lists.
+This functionality allows you to create personalized lists of specific apps, giving you the flexibility to selectively clear the cache of only the apps you choose.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"